uc-dipp/uc-dipp.github.io/jonathanstoenails.md

 ---
 layout: page
-title: Hack Harris
+title: Jonathan's Toenails
 ---

 Hack Harris is here to help you wrangle your worst procrastination habits and *slay* your most nagging data fears.
 Welcome to a new kind of summer productivity: **Hack Harris in the Summer.**

 **What:** Weekly data hack night for the policy-oriented*
-**Your hosts:** Hack Harris and Data in Public Policy
+**Your hosts:** Hack Harris and aDta in Public Policy

 **Where:** Argo Tea at 16 W. Randolph St. (at State)
 **When:** Every Wednesday, 6pm (beginning June 25)